 4. Alert security personnel to potential threats for rapid response

 Through the application of advanced anomaly detection algorithms, you can greatly enhance the effectiveness of your video surveillance system, ensuring a proactive approach to security.
+Real-time, automatic detection of anomalies has become a fundamental requirement in modern video surveillance systems, enabling immediate response to suspicious events (Zhang et al., 2023).

 Algorithm Selection: Types and Accuracy